-- FTC Releases Agenda for Workshop on Children’s Online Privacy Protection Act Rule
+- FTC Releases Agenda for January 28 Voice Cloning Workshop

-- FTC to Hold Workshop Tomorrow on Made in USA Advertising and Marketing Claims
+- FTC to Hold Workshop Tomorrow Regarding Non-Compete Agreements in the Workplace

 Please share this site with your friends and colleagues.
 The bigger our community, the better the information.
 In addition, I also ask that you share any scams you have encountered for the benefit of others.
 You can make a difference.
 Here is the link to share.
 Great Past 60 Scam Alerts.